Een Amsterdamse Oost-Indiëvaarder

 Abraham de Verwer (? c.
 1585 - Amsterdam 1650)

 Abraham de Verwer, who also went under the name of Van Burghstrate, was probably born around 1585.
-It is likely that his family was of southern Netherlandish origin, but it is not known where he was born.
+It is likely that he was the descendant of an aristocratic family, as the seals on his extant letters carry a coat of arms.
+He is believed to have originated from the southern Netherlands, although his place of birth is not known.
 He lived and worked in the province of Holland for most of his life.
 A document of 1607 shows that he was married to Barbara Sillevoorts, who came from the southern Netherlands.
-He was living in Haarlem at the time, where he earned his living as a cabinetmaker.
-In 1614 he was documented as being a painter.
-His earliest dated work is the Rijksmuseum’s The Battle of the Zuider Zee, 6 October 1573 from 1621 (SK-A-603).
-He visited Antwerp and Paris around 1637-39.
-De Verwer became a citizen of Amsterdam on 23 January 1641, and was buried there on 19 August 1650.
-His subjects are marines and city views, some of them of Paris.
-His son Justus (c.
-1626-before 1688) was also a painter.
+He was residing in Haarlem at the time, where he earned his living as a cabinetmaker.
+In 1614 he was first documented as being a painter.
+By 1615 De Verwer and his wife moved to Amsterdam, where they were baptized into the Mennonite community.
+Shortly after their arrival in the city, the artist must have joined the Guild of St Luke, as in 1617 he was active as an appraiser, for which membership was required.

 References

 Thieme/Becker XXXIV, 1926, p.
 306; Briels 1997, p.
-397
+397; Van der Veen 2019d

 Entry

 The greater part of the picture surface is taken up by a three-master, known as an East Indiaman, seen directly from astern.
 The ship’s prominence suggests that this is a portrait, but the lack of any truly distinctive elements makes it hard to identify.
 Hanging at the top of the mainmast is a Dutch flag, and the transom is adorned with the arms of Amsterdam.
 The town on the left is unidentifiable.
 The roofs of the houses by the quayside sparkling in the sunlight are attractively suggested with a few loose brushstrokes.
 The scene is very comparable to 16th and 17th-century prints of ship types.
-One of those in a suite by Frans Huys after Pieter Brueghel the Elder shows a ship from virtually the same angle as in this Rijksmuseum scene, and on the left there is also a town beside the water.2Amsterdam 1980, p.
+One of those in a suite by Frans Huys after Pieter Brueghel the Elder shows a ship from virtually the same angle as in this Rijksmuseum scene, and on the left there is also a town beside the water.4Amsterdam 1980, p.
 25, no. 1.

 Neither the attribution nor the date of this painting is certain.
 De Verwer’s surviving oeuvre is small, and contains no truly comparable works.
 It was attributed to him immediately after its arrival in the Rijksmuseum in 1885, probably on the grounds of a general affinity with The Battle of the Zuider Zee (SK-A-603), which is both signed and dated.
 The panoramic view in that work probably indicates that it was painted earlier than this one.
 Comparison, however, is complicated by the fact that that painting is so much larger.
 One point worth noting is that the waves are depicted rather schematically.
 The painter rendered the foam with small white curls.
 However, this is not a distinguishing feature, as Vroom, Anthonisz and other early marine painters treated waves in the same way.